Painting New Shiplap In 4 Easy Steps

 Shiplap Painted with a Brush & Roller // Paint Color: Backwood Green by Benjamin Moore | Similar Towel | Tub | Floor Tile

-In anticipation of our Shiplap Ceiling project in our Green Bathroom, Nathan bought me a paint sprayer.
-Before trying it out on our precious shiplap though, I practiced on a garage entry door that needed a new coat of paint.
+I’ve found that using a paint sprayer takes the same amount of time!
+Once the area is prepped, the actual spraying step is surprisingly quick.
 A paint sprayer is a tool that takes time and practice to get better at.
 I expected to not be great at it at first.
 I was able to figure out how quickly to move the sprayer to not overspray or underspray, and to get a feel for how messy it would be.
+We just used this affordable paint sprayer!

 I followed the Sprayer instructions and ended up with a fantastic finish.
 Much better than using a roller or a brush.

-I typically use this Behr Urethane Alkyd Paint from Home Depot on my trim, doors, shiplap, and vanity cabinets.
+I use Behr Urethane Alkyd Paint from Home Depot on my trim, doors, shiplap, and cabinets.
 I’ve used it in every remodel update!
 It flows to hide brush marks and cures to a hard finish after 30 days.
 Lots of people have recommended Benjamin Moore Advance.
 I’ll try this next and report back!
 I recommend spending extra to get a premium quality paint.
 It makes a huge difference in the amount of paint that you need to use, and in the final finish.

 Green and white bathroom.

 What questions do you have about painting Shiplap??
-Comment below and I’ll answer them.

 Read Next >>